 European banks have spent three years — and several hundred million euros — wiring CRR3 into their plumbing.
 Every one of those scars is now a transferable asset.
 Ezelman brings that EU implementation muscle to US Category I–IV banks preparing for Basel III Endgame, CCAR/DFAST recalibration, and the next wave of SR 11-7 model risk scrutiny.

 Every major US consulting firm is standing up an Endgame practice right now.
 They are hiring.
 They are training.
 They are writing points of view.
-That is fine.
-It is also three years behind the institutions that have been implementing the underlying Basel framework in Europe since 2023.
+That is a sound commercial response to the rule.
+It is also three years behind the institutions that have been implementing the underlying Basel framework in Europe since 2023 — which is where Ezelman has been sitting as a senior-only CRR3 and OSI specialist.

 Ezelman is not betting on Endgame as a growth line.
-We have been living in its European twin — CRR3 — for three years.
-We know which design choices cost 40 bps of CET1 two years later.
+We have been living in its European twin — CRR3 — for multiple years.
+We know which design choices cost material basis points of CET1 two years later.
 We know where the output floor actually bites.
 We know what the ECB and the EBA have settled on vs. what they have punted to RTS.
-That knowledge compresses 18 months of US programme risk into a phone call.
+That knowledge compresses several quarters of US programme risk into a phone call.

 A Partner-led 30-minute review of where you sit on the 12 decisions that move CET1 the most.
 No slides, no follow-on sales motion.
 If we can help, we'll tell you.
 If we can't, we'll tell you who can.